kisiwu/novice-socket/README.md

 #### Add events with ListenerBuilder

-The advantage with ListenerBuilder is that you can define the callback to be called (ErrorController) when you send an argument to the "next" callback.
+The advantage with ListenerBuilder is that you can define the callback (ErrorController) to be called when you execute the "next" callback with an argument that evaluates to `true`.

 Example